Koenkk/zigbee2mqtt.io/docs/devices/RTCZCGQ11LM.md

 Device allows to add up to `10` detection regions, each composed of any number of zones in a `4x7` detection grid, visualized below:
 ![RTCZCGQ11LM pairing](../images/device_specific/RTCZCGQ11LM_detection_regions.jpg)

-Each zone can be added to any region, for example you can add zone `X1 Y1` to `Region 1` & `Region 2`.
+Each zone can be added to any region, for example you can add zone `X1 Y1` to both `Region 1` & `Region 2` at the same time.

 #### Detection regions (events)